sabrinahaniff/Blackjack/README.md

 **ASCII Card Design Inspiration (NOTE: I did not copy the code!):** https://github.com/damn1/ascii-blackjack

+Hey everyone.
+This is a program I built for my computer science teacher in grade 10.

 **RULES OF BLACKJACK**
 1. The player will play first, not the dealer
 2. Each player places a bet before dealing